This article has been updated to reflect the FY 2023 ICD-10-CM coding guidelines.

 Cause: Ligament tears in the ankle are the more severe types of ankle sprains and often are due to auto accidents, falls, sports, and ankle dislocations.
 They can also occur in combination with ankle fractures.

 Diagnosis: These injuries are diagnosed based on a physical examination of each ligament, and an MRI is done.

 Treatment: Treatment of an ankle sprain usually starts with the RICE approach.
 RICE stands for rest, ice, compression, and elevation.
 Once the pain and swelling decrease, physical therapy can help (unless a fracture is present) and is based on the specific ligament injured and the extent of the injury.
-If the ligament does not heal properly, surgical reconstruction (replacement) may be needed.
+Surgical reconstruction (replacement) may be needed if the ligament does not heal properly.

 The amount of time it takes for an ankle sprain to heal can vary from several weeks to several months.
 Often, the worse the pain and swelling, the more severe the sprain, and the longer it takes to heal.